It (novel): Adaptations

 In 1990, the novel was adapted into a television miniseries starring Tim Curry as Pennywise the Clown/It, John Ritter as Ben Hanscom, Harry Anderson as Richie Tozier, Richard Masur as Stan Uris, Tim Reid as Mike Hanlon, Annette O'Toole as Beverly Marsh, Richard Thomas as Bill Denbrough, Olivia Hussey as Audra Phillips, Dennis Christopher as Eddie Kaspbrak, and Michael Cole as Henry Bowers.
 The younger versions of the characters were played by Brandon Crane (Ben), Seth Green (Richie), Ben Heller (Stan), Marlon Taylor (Mike), Emily Perkins (Beverly), Jonathan Brandis (Bill), Adam Faraizl (Eddie), and Jarred Blancard (Henry).
 The miniseries was directed by Tommy Lee Wallace and scripted by Wallace and Lawrence D. Cohen.

 In 1998, the novel was adapted into a television series set in India, starring Lilliput as Pennywise the Clown/Vikram/Woh/It, and Ashutosh Gowarikar (Ashutosh), Mamik Singh (Rahul), Anupam Bhattacharya (Sanjeev), Shreyas Talpade (Young Ashutosh), Parzan Dastur (Young Siddhart), Manoj Joshi (Amit), and Daya Shankar Pandey (Chandu), the series' equivalent of the Losers Club.
 The series was directed and written by Glen Baretto and Ankush Mohla.

 The first of a two-part feature film adaptation, It, was released on September 8, 2017.
 It is directed by Andy Muschietti, with a screenplay by Chase Palmer, Cary Fukunaga and Gary Dauberman.
 Instead of a dual narrative, the first film is solely an adaptation of the section that features the characters as children, though the setting has been updated to the late 1980s.
 It stars Bill Skarsgård as Pennywise and Jaeden Martell as Bill Denbrough.
 Supporting roles are played by Finn Wolfhard as Richie Tozier, Sophia Lillis as Beverly Marsh, Jack Dylan Grazer as Eddie Kaspbrak, Wyatt Oleff as Stanley Uris, Chosen Jacobs as Mike Hanlon, Jeremy Ray Taylor as Ben Hanscom, Owen Teague as Patrick Hockstetter, Nicholas Hamilton as Henry Bowers, Logan Thompson as Vic Criss and Jake Sim as Belch Huggins.

 The second film, It Chapter Two, adapted the "adult" section and updated the setting to the 2010s, specifically 2016.
 It starred James McAvoy (Bill), Bill Hader (Richie), Jessica Chastain (Beverly), James Ransone (Eddie), Andy Bean (Stan), Isaiah Mustafa (Mike), and Jay Ryan (Ben).
 Skarsgård reprised the role of Pennywise and the younger actors returned as well.
 Principal photography wrapped in 2018, and it was released on September 6, 2019.

-On March 21, 2022, Variety reported that Muschietti, along with his sister and Jason Fuchs, was developing and executive producing a prequel series for HBO Max, titled Welcome to Derry.
-The show is said to take place in the 1960s, before the events of It: Chapter One, and will reportedly include the origin story of Pennywise the Clown.
-Muschietti will direct the first episode, with Fuchs writing all of the episodes for the series.
+On March 21, 2022, Variety reported that Muschietti, along with his sister Barbara Muschietti, and Jason Fuchs, was developing and executive producing a prequel series for HBO Max, titled It: Welcome to Derry.
+The show takes place in 1962, before the events of It: Chapter One, and includes the origin story of Pennywise the Clown.
+The series premiered on October 26, 2025.